FelixKratz/SketchyVim/README.md

 # SketchyVim
-This small project turns all accessible input fields on macOS into full vim buffers.
+This small project turns all accessible(!) input fields on macOS into full vim buffers.
 It should behave and feel like native vim, because, under the hood I simply sync the textfield to a real vim buffer.